-You should read the following discussion of our financial condition and results of operations in conjunction with the consolidated financial statements included in the "Consolidated Financial Statements" and the notes included elsewhere in this report.
+You should read the following discussion of our financial condition and results of operations in conjunction with the financial statements and the notes included elsewhere in this report.
 The following discussion contains forward-looking statements that involve certain risks and uncertainties.
 Our actual results could differ materially from those discussed in these statements.
-Factors that could cause or contribute to these differences include those discussed below and elsewhere in this report, particularly under chapter 3.2 and chapter 1.2.
+Factors that could cause or contribute to these differences include those discussed below and elsewhere in this report, particularly under chapter 3.2.

 Our audited consolidated financial statements are included elsewhere in this report.
-These consolidated financial statements are prepared pursuant to IFRS as adopted by the European Union.
+These consolidated financial statements are prepared pursuant to Part 9 of Book 2 of the Dutch Civil Code and IFRS as adopted by the European Union.